 Please, no more cheap Book Mailers.
-What are your odds of being content with the packaging of a book that you’ve ordered online?
+What are your odds of being content with the book packaging that shows up in the mail from books you’ve ordered online?
 Imagine trying to compare textbooks with a finely bound classic first edition.
 That’s the range of packaging I’ve had arrive at my door.
 My odds of being pleased after opening a package seem to running around fifty percent.

 I would love to see every seller use this system.
 I have sent out thousands of books this way and have had zero returns, zero complaints or negative feedback and not one phone call or email to complain about damage.
 In fact I’ll show you some of my Amazon comments, not to toot my own horn but to show how customers feel about receiving a well packaged book.